This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Cherry is also a widely available type of wood – so you shouldn’t have any problem regularly getting ahold of some for your cooks.

 Even though apple wood shares a lot of characteristics with cherry wood, the flavor profile itself is definitely different.
-Each is worth trying on their own and can impart delicious flavor into your pulled pork feast!
+Each is worth trying on its own and can impart a delicious flavor to your pulled pork feast!